niartenyaw/dcos-docs-site/pages/1.13/security/oss/user-account-management/external-user-accounts/index.md

 ---
 layout: layout.pug
-navigationTitle: External user accounts
+navigationTitle: External User Accounts
-title: Manage external user accounts
+title: Manage External User Accounts
 excerpt: External user account management in DC/OS
 menuWeight: 10
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-An external user is automatically created for the first user who logs in to the DC/OS cluster via a Single-Sign-On flow.
+**NOTE**: An external user is automatically created for the first user who logs in to the DC/OS cluster via the web interface.

 # Add an external user account